Mastering Hierarchies: Graphs, DAGs and BI, Oh My! (Part 1 of 7)

 And lastly, the one cycle should be relatively intuitive.
 A cycle is a path through the graph that repeats its edges.
 In other words, I could put the tip of a pencil on the node A (and moving only in one direction) can trace my way from A > B > C and then back to A. This is called a cycle, and clearly there’s no way to do the same thing from D, for example (hence the second sub-graph does not have a cycle).

-If we wanted to, we could model this data in a relational database (like Snowflake) as follows:
+In the way of a simple SQL example, we could model this data in a relational database (like Snowflake) as follows:

 In other words, we sometimes might care about some concept of directionality or precedence, i.e. when a given node should somehow come before another node that it’s related to.